cq674350529/pocs_slides/pocs/MikroTik/vul_traceroute/README.md

 #### Description

 The `traceroute` process suffers from a memory corruption vulnerability.
-By sending a crafted packet, an authenticated remote user can crash the `traceroute` process due to invalid memory access.
+By sending a crafted packet, an authenticated remote user can crash the `traceroute` process, for the count of loop operation is controllable.

 Against stable `6.46.3`, the poc resulted in the following crash captured by `gdb`.